 Bicycle rentals are going to be found all over the central city with day rates at around 10 euros per day and even cheaper if you get the bike for a couple of days.
 It is well worth it to schedule the bike rental in advance as in the high season the rentals might be sold out or you might not have the best bikes to choose from at the shop.
 Getting a subpar bike could be stressful in a new city if your bike breaks down during your ride.
 Therefore, it is good to know where the bike shop is and the most efficient way to get there is to use a taxi service such as Book Taxi Amsterdam.

 If you are new to Amsterdam or are looking for a fun outing in the city then an Amsterdam Bike tour is the best way to get a guided group tour and exercise while doing it.
 These bike tours have really caught on in Europe as more people are looking for eco-friendly ways of moving around and also looking to be more health conscious.
-Amsterdam has a lot to offer and has scenic views to die for out in the countryside.
+Amsterdam has so many places to stay a lot to offer and has scenic views to die for out in the countryside.

 Safety and Security

 While Amsterdam is pretty much the utopia for bikers with the path lanes and the city is really catering to cyclists, there are always some precautions to understand and go by when cycling in a new country:

 – If you are biking at night then make sure your bike has lights in the front and back.
 Lights are required by law while cycling at night time.